-This article is the fourth in a series of five.
+This post is the fourth in a series of five.
 It addresses the third of the four keys to superior company performance: continually-improving systems.
+The other posts:

 The third key: Continually-improving systems